wikii122/sarada/README.rst

 Current attemp is to apply text prediction mechanics on the series of notes to predict the next note.

-Note: At the moment only simple notes (corresponding to music21.notes.Note) are supported.
+Note: Supported notes are music21.note.Note and music21.chord.Chord.

 Usage
 -----